 I expect companies’ financial position to improve in the coming years as more countries begin to use electric vehicles for public transport, which will increase demand for Tesla vehicles.
 Consensus estimates from Bay Street analysts suggest Tesla’s revenue will rise to $60 million in fiscal 2022, compared with $13 million in fiscal 2020.
-As a European automaker, Tesla is hitting the accelerator when the industry is in the midst of a huge shift from the internal combustion engine to electric vehicles.
+As a European automaker, Tesla hits the accelerator when the industry is amidst a massive shift from the internal combustion engine to electric vehicles.

 Europe will be the world’s largest market for electric vehicles by 2020, overtaking China, which will lose its top spot as the world’s most populous country by 2021.
-Last year, European governments introduced new incentives to consumers to buy electric vehicles.
-The European Union imposed severe sanctions on car manufacturers whose fleets fail to meet new emissions targets to speed up the transition to electric vehicles.
+Last year, European governments introduced new incentives for consumers to buy electric vehicles.
+In addition, the European Union imposed severe sanctions on car manufacturers whose fleets fail to meet new emissions targets to speed up the transition to electric vehicles.
 The new EU plan, released Wednesday, aims to tighten fleet emissions targets for car manufacturers and create a million charging points for cars on European roads by 2025.

 In addition to its automotive push, Nio, Tesla’s biggest competitor in China, has begun to offer a battery-as-a-service concept in which car buyers can lease batteries for their vehicles, saving up to $10,000 on the price of a new vehicle by allowing buyers to replace batteries after a few years of use.
 Meanwhile, Uber has built its $96 billion business by using cars it has never manufactured, bought or sold, such as the Facedrive, to connect customers looking for a ride-sharing service and offer an environmentally friendly solution.
 And Biden has announced plans to switch the state’s vehicle fleet to electric vehicles.

 In a year when more people are staying at home and carbon emissions are plummeting at a record pace, Facedrive has managed to grow its business in an all-around savvy move.
-They are expanding this successful model with a huge acquisition at the end of 2020.
-They acquired Steering, an electric car subscription company that is the largest producer of clean energy in the United States.
+They are expanding this successful model with a significant acquisition at the end of 2020.
+They acquired Steering, an electric car subscription company that is the largest clean energy producer in the United States.
 Steering is a subscription model for electric vehicles that fundamentally change the traditional car ownership model.

-Magna International shares have soared 92 percent in the past year and are up 28 percent year-on-year.
-The company is in talks with Apple over the hype surrounding its electric cars.
-So while the Mg share has fallen month-on-month (so far) by three percent, it is likely to grow in the future as the focus expands on electric vehicles.
+Magna International shares have soared 92 percent in the past year and are up 28 percent yearly.
+The company is in talks with Apple over its electric cars’ hype.
+So while the Mg share has fallen month-on-month (so far) by three percent, it is likely to grow as the focus expands on electric vehicles.

 As more new and exciting electric vehicles come onto the market, Autocanada should be able to ride the wave.
 Sales slumped this year due to the COVID 19 pandemic, but the country has seen a recovery in purchasing power as demand for electric vehicles has risen.
 As a result, the world is leaving behind traditional gasoline and diesel-powered vehicles.

-The electric car industry consists of companies that focus on the manufacture of electric cars, trucks, vans and commercial vehicles, and companies that offer parts and services for electric cars.
-As a major manufacturer of the hardware necessary to build natural gas and other alternative fuel cars, IT companies are looking behind the scenes.
+The electric car industry consists of companies that focus on manufacturing electric cars, trucks, vans and commercial vehicles and companies that offer parts and services for electric vehicles.
+In addition, IT companies look as significant hardware manufacturers necessary to build natural gas and other alternative fuel cars behind the scenes.
 Thus, while IT manufacturing plays a central role in the electric car industry, it also offers a unique opportunity to gain a foothold in the alternative fuel market.

-Shares in Lucid Motors rebounded in their trading debut on Monday, taking their place among the biggest new electric vehicles.
+On Monday, shares in Lucid Motors rebounded in their trading debut, taking their place among the most prominent new electric vehicles.
 Shares traded on the New York Stock Exchange under the symbol LCID rose 10.6% to $26.83.
 Lucid Motors’ market capitalization is comparable to that of China’s electric vehicles NIO (NIO), XPeng (XPEV) and Li Auto (LI), which produce tens of thousands of cars.

-INN is examining battery metal companies for some of the biggest gains in 2021.
+INN is examining battery metal companies for some of the most significant gains in 2021.
 Battery metals such as lithium, cobalt and graphite are essential for lithium-ion batteries used to power electric cars, and demand is expected to increase significantly over the next decade.

 As the energy transition continues to unfold, automakers are increasingly aware of the need to secure lithium, cobalt and graphite battery metals to achieve their ambitious electrification targets.
-For investors looking to enter the battery metal space, we have collected some of the best battery metal stocks on TSX and TSXV with annual earnings, including lithium, graphite and cobalt (with special mention of nickel).
-This release contains forward-looking information subject to a variety of risks, uncertainties and other factors that may cause actual events or results to differ materially from those projected in the forward-looking statements.
+We have collected some of the best battery metal stocks on TSX and TSXV with annual earnings, including lithium, graphite and cobalt (with special nickel), for investors looking to enter the battery metal space.
+This release contains forward-looking information subject to various risks, uncertainties and other factors that may cause actual events or results to differ materially from those projected in the forward-looking statements.